Broccoli Compound Improves Autism Symptoms

 Sulforaphane protects cells against numerous biochemical threats, including oxidative stress and mitochondrial dysfunction.
 These biochemical abnormalities have also been associated with autism symptoms.

-In addition, Zimmerman had also published a study showing that, in at least 30% of people with autism, symptoms appear to lessen temporarily when they have a fever.
-Both fevers and sulforaphane can stimulate the production of heat shock proteins.
+In addition, Zimmerman previously showed that in at least 30% of people with autism, symptoms appear to lessen temporarily when they have a fever.
+Both fevers and sulforaphane stimulate the production of heat shock proteins involved in the cellular stress response.

 These lines of evidence, along with the inherent harmlessness of sulforaphane, prompted the authors to conduct a study in which they gave 29 males, ages 13 to 27, with moderate to severe autism a standardized dose of sulforaphane for 18 weeks.